 Kellyanne Conway calls husband's attacks on Trump 'unusual,' thanks president for defending her

-Kellyanne Conway weighed in Thursday on the bitter Twitter feud between her husband George and President Trump.

-Speaking to Fox News’ Maria Bartiromo on Thursday morning, Conway said it is “unusual” to see her husband so publicly criticizing the president, while also thanking Trump for defending her from what “he thinks is unfairness”.
+Kellyanne Conway weighed in Thursday on the bitter Twitter feud between her husband George and President Trump, calling her spouse's criticism of her boss "unusual" while thanking Trump for defending her from what “he thinks is unfairness.”

 TRUMP GOES NUCLEAR ON KELLYANNE SPOUSE GEORGE CONWAY: 'HUSBAND FROM HELL!'